Bob Beckwith: Actions at Ground Zero

-On September 14, after Beckwith and some men had unearthed a fire engine buried in rubble from the fallen buildings, they tested its stability as a stand from which to speak, and a Secret Service agent ordered him to help President Bush onto the platform.
+On September 14, after Beckwith and some others had unearthed a fire engine buried in rubble from the fallen buildings, they tested its stability as a stand from which to speak; a Secret Service agent ordered Beckwith to help President Bush onto the platform.
 Beckwith handed Bush a megaphone with which to address the crowd of responders and workers and was told to climb down by the Secret Service and Karl Rove, but Bush insisted that Beckwith stay with him.
 An image of Bush with Beckwith was featured the next day on the front page of the New York Daily News.

 National fame and activities after 9/11

 A photo of Bush with Beckwith standing together was published two weeks later on the cover of Time magazine, catapulting Beckwith to the national spotlight.
 Rejecting his new-found fame, he initially refused to speak to various news personalities and shows—Diane Sawyer, the Today Show, and Rosie O'Donnell—though he eventually appeared on MSNBC and other news channels and programs.

 Beckwith was always bashful about his fame, though an enlarged version of the Time magazine cover that made him famous hung in his den.
 Regarding the cover, Beckwith said that "[a]ll these guys that come over to interview me, they all have to have a picture of it."
 Beckwith also had a first edition print of the cover, which was encased in a display box together with a flag that waved at Ground Zero, given to him by President Bush.
 Beckwith volunteered his items to go to the 9/11 Memorial after he died.
 He had already donated the clothes and helmet that he wore that day to the memorial before his death.

 Beckwith visited 11 times with President Bush, traveled and spoke extensively, and dedicated much of his activity to fundraising for the New York Firefighters Burn Center Foundation.

 On February 25, 2002, in a White House ceremony together with Governor George Pataki of New York state, Beckwith presented to Bush the bullhorn the president had used to address workers at the World Trade Center site just days after the attacks.

-In the wake of the killing of Osama bin Laden by a team of U.S. Navy SEALs, Beckwith was asked his opinion.
+In the wake of the killing of Osama bin Laden in 2011 by a team of U.S. Navy SEALs, Beckwith was asked his opinion.
 He stated: "I would have liked it to be on George Bush's watch, but it wasn't, so OK."
 He also said: "But I'm glad we got him.
 He's burning in hell and he's going to rot there."